pschool-in/curriculum/content/science/health-5.md

 People addicted to tobacco spit here and there all the time and make their surroundings dirty.

 ### Ill effects of Tobacco
-1.Ulcers in the mouth.
+1. Ulcers in the mouth.
-2.The ulcers develop into bigger wounds.
+2. The ulcers develop into bigger wounds.
 The person may develop tumors.
-3.A lot of time and money has to be spent on treatment.
+3. A lot of time and money has to be spent on treatment.
 If the wounds do not heal, the person has serious problems.
 This can eventually lead to cancer.
-4.Tobacco entering the digestive organs leads to complaints related to them.
+4. Tobacco entering the digestive organs leads to complaints related to them.
-5.The constant presence of tobacco in the digestive organs can cause cancer of any of those organs.
+5. The constant presence of tobacco in the digestive organs can cause cancer of any of those organs.
-6.A person who develops cancer in this way has to take very painful treatment.
-Even after that, one cannot be sure that the cancer will be cured.
+6. A person who develops cancer in this way has to take very painful treatment.
+Even after that, one cannot be sure that cancer will be cured.

 ### Alcoholism
 Drinking alcohol also has adverse effects on the body.
-Addiction to alcohol is called alcoholism.
+Alcohol addiction is called alcoholism.
 1. Alcohol makes a person drowsy and confused.
 One loses control over one’s actions.
 2. Alcoholism causes diseases of the liver, intestines and urinary bladder.
-3. Addiction to tobacco or alcohol are both very bad habits.
+3. Addiction to tobacco or alcohol is both very bad habits.
-The condition of the addict becomes pathetic, and the addict’s family too has to suffer with them.
+The condition of the addict becomes pathetic, and the addict’s family has to suffer with them.
 There is no telling how much money will be required for treatment.
-4.The family gets deprived of health and happiness and is ruined.
+4. The family gets deprived of health and happiness and is ruined.
 5. We must be aware that an addict destroys the entire family.

 ### An Invitation to Death
 Tobacco, drugs and alcohol produce a state of intoxication.
 Addiction to any of them eventually kills you.

-There are people who lure others into smoking, drinking or trying out drugs.
+Some people lure others into smoking, drinking, or trying out drugs.
 On no account should we give in to their pressure.

-If a person starts getting addicted to smoking or drinking or taking drugs, the help of counsellors or doctors should be sought immediately to rid the person of the habit.
+If a person starts getting addicted to smoking or drinking or taking drugs, the help of counselors or doctors should be sought immediately to rid the person of the habit.

 One should eat regularly and take up sports and other hobbies.
 One should be firm in avoiding any addiction.